fernseed/fernseed.github.io/technology/_posts/2015-09-28-multi-app-single-focus.md

 <!-- Content -->

-Not everyone makes use of the existing 'Lion-style' full-screen mode in OS X--- if you have a particularly large monitor, or just prefer having [multiple overlapping windows](https://overcast.fm/+CdRRhGxw/1:30:21) visible at the same time, then you may see it as a waste of screen real estate---yet the tech world has seen a real growth over the last few years in [applications](https://ia.net/writer/mac/) and [tools](http://selfcontrolapp.com) which are built with the goal of reducing distraction and increasing focus.
+Not everyone makes use of the existing 'Lion-style' full-screen mode in OS X---if you have a particularly large monitor, or just prefer having [multiple overlapping windows](https://overcast.fm/+CdRRhGxw/1:30:21) visible at the same time, then you may see it as a waste of screen real estate---yet the tech world has seen a real growth over the last few years in [applications](https://ia.net/writer/mac/) and [tools](http://selfcontrolapp.com) which are built with the goal of reducing distraction and increasing focus.

 For OS X users, dedicated Spaces for full-screen apps can be an easy, built-in solution to that same problem of keeping your attention on a single activity.
 The upcoming [Split View full-screen](http://www.apple.com/osx/elcapitan-preview/) mode under OS X 10.11 El Capitan [^release-date] has the potential to be a nice expansion of the same idea.